rikribbers/ansible/readme.md

 # Production run

-There are certain things (like letsencrypt certificate generation/renewal) that can only be done in productions.
+There are certain things (like letsencrypt certificate generation/renewal) that can only be done in production.
 For this a extra variable must be passed:

-    >  ansible-playbook site.yml --private-key .ssh/id_rsa_superman --extra-vars "production=true"
+    >  ansible-playbook site.yml --private-key .ssh/id_rsa_superman  \
+    >  --extra-vars "production=true"